Flipkart set to lead smartphone, fashion shopping in festive season

-New Delhi, Oct 4 (IANS) As the festive season sales begin, Flipkart is set to retain its lead in smartphone and fashion categories while Amazon will rely on Prime members in the October-December period, shows new data.
+New Delhi: As the festive season sales begin, Flipkart is set to retain its lead in smartphone and fashion categories while Amazon will rely on Prime members in the October-December period, shows new data.

 Since its launch in 2014, Flipkart has led spending during the festive month due to its strength in the smartphone and fashion categories, which account for over 50 per cent of total online retail sales in India.